Are there flexible and well paid work from home jobs?

 The answer I heard about over and over again was that stay at home moms and dads were doing multiple work from home jobs.
 That’s how they made it work.

-Some of these are work from home jobs with no experience or investment required.
+Some of these are jobs require no experience or investment.

-If you’re a stay at home parent or a person who’s looking for this type of lifestyle, here’s a list of some of these jobs.
+If you’re a stay at home parent or a person who’s looking for this type of lifestyle, here are 11 legitimate work-from-home jobs.

 This is a long list!
 I’ve tried to cover a wide range of options so that you can select the ones that make sense for you.